 Speak to Attorney

 It is possible to successfully file N-400 with overdue taxes.
 However, we always recommend that you speak to an immigration attorney first.
-Your situation may be different than the one described above.
+Each situation is unique.
 Further, USCIS officers have a lot of discretion in determining good moral character.
 An attorney can help you make the best presentation.
 Find an immigration attorney >>